UNIVERSITY OF WISCONSIN

 SCHOOL OF MEDICINE AND PUBLIC HEALTH

-The University of Wisconsin-Madison Department of Obstetrics and Gynecology began its academic mission of training excellent women's health physicians in 1929.
-Since then, hundreds of distinguished graduates have pursued successful careers as general ob-gyns, cancer specialists, surgeons, experts in high-risk pregnancy conditions, and more.
-UW–Madison-trained physicians and researchers work across the world as committed partners in women's health.
+The University of Wisconsin School of Medicine and Public Health’s Department of Obstetrics and Gynecology has a deep foundation of setting the standard for education, research, clinical care, and advocacy.
+We began our academic mission of training excellent ob-gyn physicians in 1929.
+Since then, hundreds of distinguished graduates have pursued successful careers as general ob-gyns, cancer specialists, surgeons, experts in high-risk pregnancy, and more.
+UW–Madison-trained physicians and researchers work across the world as committed partners in promoting health.